Jason Vosler Player Props: Reds vs. Braves

 Braves Pitching Rankings

+- The pitching staff for the Braves has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Braves have a 3.73 team ERA that ranks seventh across all league pitching staffs.
+- The Braves' 3.92 team ERA ranks eighth among all MLB pitching staffs.

-- Braves pitchers combine to give up nine home runs (0.8 per game), the eighth-fewest in baseball.
+- Braves pitchers combine to give up the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Wright starts for the first time this season for the Braves.

-- In his last appearance on Wednesday, Oct.
-12, the 27-year-old right-hander, started and went six scoreless innings against the Philadelphia Phillies.
+- The Braves will look to Strider (1-0) in his third start this season.

+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Cincinnati Reds while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.